Addaci/marinelives-collaboratory/README.md

 2. Develop and document shared knowledge of large language models applied to historical research use cases
 3. Build a community of doctoral students interested in large language model applications to historical research

 The collaboratory draws on Colin Greenstreet's work in digital history, natural language processing, machine transcription, and large language models, as co-founder in 2012 of the volunteer led [MarineLives digital history project](https://app.transkribus.org/sites/marinelivesorg/about).
+Joining us as an academic advisor, with a strong interest in machine transcription and digital techniques in the context of Brazilian and Atlantic world history, is [Dr Thiago Krause](https://clasprofiles.wayne.edu/profile/hq8728), associate professor at Wayne State University, Michigan,.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------